 If the property you are considering buying has a septic tank, a septic inspection will tell you if it is in working condition or if additional services are required to bring it up to standard.

-At Guardian Angel Inspections, we provide comprehensive inspection services throughout Palm Beach County and will be happy to inspect your septic tank.
+At Guardian Angel Inspections, we provide comprehensive inspection services throughout South Florida and will be happy to inspect your septic tank.
 Whether you are a seller or a buyer, we will conduct a thorough inspection to let you know where you stand.

 You might be wondering how much a septic inspection costs.
 Keep reading to learn more about these inspections, such as their cost and when you should hire an inspection service.